GluuFederation/tutorials/agama-blogs/Agama-Lab-Quick-Start-Guide.md

 - Select a file and upload
   ![upload-file](./assets/upload-file.png)

-- You should see now uploaded project in the list
+- You should see now uploaded project in the list.
+Check it after some minute or press `d` to check details.
   ![uploaded-project](./assets/uploaded-project.png)

 _Check your Jans logs for Any Errors_